Skechers Rocks The Rolling Sto - GuruFocus.com

 The new Skechers x The Rolling Stones sneaker collection pairs the band's legendary logo with the footwear brand's signature comfort technologies.
-(Photo: Business Wire)
+(Graphic: Business Wire)

 “We love partnering with brands that offer great product and giving our fans something new they can enjoy,” said The Rolling Stones.
 “And Skechers is the one to wear for anyone who wants style and the most incredible comfort.”